Friday, February 17, 2017

 And yet the architects were able to create a striking Art Deco design using minimal, well-placed elements.
 The stone-framed entrance spilled in waterfall tiers on either side.
 The second floor was defined by a brick frieze outlined in stone.
 Waterfalls reappeared here in the bases of two five-story piers that culminated in bold, if a bit stumpy, fasces.

-Although the Roman symbol of strength in unity had already been adopted by Benito Mussolini; the fasces here had nothing to do with the Fascist movement.
+Although the Roman symbol of strength in unity had already been adopted by Benito Mussolini, the fasces here had nothing to do with the Fascist movement.
 The symbol had gained popularity in America in the 1920s, appearing on several Federal buildings.
-As a matter of fact, while Boak & Paris were designing No, 405 East 72nd Street, Cass Gilbert was busy working on new flagpoles for the Supreme Court Building, including the fasces among their symbols.
+As a matter of fact, while Boak & Paris were designing 405 East 72nd Street, Cass Gilbert was busy working on new flagpoles for the Supreme Court Building, including the fasces among their symbols.

 A dozen other smaller fasces dotted the spandrels of the fourth through sixth floors.
 They, along with stone rondels, paneled blocks which speckled the parapet, and a decorative bandcourse above the sixth floor provided relief to the otherwise somber brick.
 The architects turned the problem of requisite fire escapes into an architectural advantage.
 The sculptural Art Deco railings gave the appearance of balconies, melded with the overall design and added dimension.